Bandits for Sponsored Search Auctions under Unknown Valuation Model: Case Study in E-Commerce Advertising: Deployment

-\paragraph{Bidding system architecture} Our solution is designed to match the modularity of the RL methodology in an efficient way, including the \textit{bid generation} and \textit{policy update} components and the \textit{performance measurement pipeline}.
-The bidding system contains two streams: the first stream is responsible for bid placement in Google Ads; the second stream unifies the \textit{performance measurement pipeline} and the \textit{policy update} component.
+Our bidding system is designed to match the modularity of the bandit methodology in an efficient way, including the \textit{bid generation} and \textit{policy update} components and the \textit{performance measurement pipeline}.
+The bidding system contains two streams \cite{JSSv094i09}: the first stream is responsible for bid placement in the ad exchange; the second stream unifies the \textit{performance measurement pipeline} and the \textit{policy update} component.

 Ideally, both streams are to be synchronized and run as frequently as possible, one right after the other.
 However, the \textit{performance measurement pipeline} is subject to daily execution due to its compoundness and complexity, making any attempt to increase the frequency of the second stream meaningless.
 Keeping the same frequency for the first stream would admit placing one bid a day, which slows down the learning process considerably.